jrouzeluke/pmp-prep/lead_team_package/lead_team/1_overview.md

 Team is new and members don't know each other or their roles
 Wrong: Let them self-organize immediately (Delegating too early)
-Right: Provide clear structure, facilitate introductions, establish ground rules (Forming stage needs direction) New teams need PM guidance and structure
+Right: Provide clear structure, facilitate introductions, establish ground rules (Authoritative) New teams need PM guidance and structure

 Two senior developers publicly arguing about technical approach in team meeting
 Wrong: Force a decision to end argument quickly (Commanding)
-Right: Acknowledge both views, facilitate problem-solving discussion (Storming stage needs coaching) Conflict in Storming is normal and needs facilitation, not suppression
+Right: Acknowledge both views, facilitate problem-solving discussion (Coaching) Conflict in Storming is normal and needs facilitation, not suppression

 High-performing team consistently delivering excellent results
 Wrong: Continue making all decisions to maintain control (Commanding)
-Right: Delegate authority, remove obstacles, focus on strategic issues (Performing stage needs autonomy) High performers need trust and empowerment, not micromanagement
+Right: Delegate authority, remove obstacles, focus on strategic issues (Delegating) High performers need trust and empowerment, not micromanagement

 Team just completed intense 3-month death march and morale is low